Vluuks/AndroidPractice/Week 2/Content.md

 <a name="static"></a>

 ### Static vs. non-static
-Another keyword that can be added to the declaration of a method or variable is the `static` keyword.
-This keyword also has to do with access, but has to do with whether a class is instantiated or not.
+Another modifier that can be added to the declaration of a method or variable is the `static` keyword.
+This modifier also has to do with access, but has to do with whether a class is instantiated or not.

 In our `Student` class, we have different variables that represent properties of a student, these are called instance variables (`name`, `program`, `studentNumber`, `EC`).
 They differ across instances of the Student object, as every time we create a new one, we supply new values for these variables to the constructor.
 These variables are unique for every instance of the class, as it makes sense that not all students have the same name, student number etc.